nightscout/trio-docs/docs/EN/settings/configuration/preferences/othersettings.md

 >
 >Bill is assumed to have 0g carbs on board

->[!TIP]
+!!! tip

->Recommend to keep this value at the default of 1 meaning it will not impact Trio's calculations.
+    Recommend to keep this value at the default of 1 meaning it will not impact Trio's calculations.
     This feature is closely tied to "Remaining Carbs Cap."

 ## Remaining Carbs Cap
 This setting is a safety limiter that determines the maximum amount of carbs that are assumed to be absorbed after 4 hours of carb absorption.
 A minimum of 90 carbs is mandatory for this setting.